 These frozen chocolate crêpes are mixed in a blender which makes them super easy to pour into your crêpe pan to cook.
 Blender pancakes take only seconds to combine!

-Note that the first crêpe, like the first pancake, is often your test version and isn’t worth saving.
+The first crêpe, like the first pancake, is often your test version and isn’t worth saving.
 This recipe should make 12 8-inch crêpes, though, so one for practice isn’t a problem.

-Resting the batter helps the flour to absorb any liquid and thicken along with letting any gluten formation tone down.
+PRO-Tip: Resting the batter helps the flour to absorb any liquid and thicken along with letting any gluten formation tone down.
 Less gluten results in more tender crêpes.

 - 2 eggs